Fusion-Power-Plant-Framework/bluemira/documentation/source/radiation_transport/advection_transport.rst

 Several input parameters are required to perform the analysis:

 Two input objects are required to perform the analysis:

 * an Equilibrium object, representing the equilibrium state of the plasma and the associated coils
-* a Shape object, representing the first wall (i.e. all potentially flux-intercepting surfaces)
+* a geometry object, representing the first wall (i.e. all potentially flux-intercepting surfaces)